docker-flow/docker-flow-proxy/article.md

 cd docker-flow-proxy
 ```

 To demonstrate the benefits of *Docker Flow: Proxy*, we'll setup a Swarm cluster and deploy a few services.
 We'll create four virtual machines.
-One (*proxy*), will be running *Consul* and *Docker Flow: Proxy*.
+One (*proxy*) will be running *Docker Flow: Proxy*.
 The other three machines will form a Swarm cluster with one master and two nodes.

 Since I want to concentrate on how *Docker Flow: Proxy* works, I'll skip detailed instructions how the environments will be set up and only mention that we'll use [Ansible](https://www.ansible.com/) to provision the VMs.
 Besides Docker Engine, the only requirement for *Docker Flow: Proxy* is that service information (IPs and ports) are store in [Consul](https://www.consul.io/).